Wyoming is using two options for high school equivalency testing, the GED and HiSET exams.

 Wyoming GED Testing Requirements

-- They also don’t need to attain passing scores on the GED Ready® or HiSET practice test, except when they opt for online testing.
+• They also don’t need to attain passing scores on the GED Ready® or HiSET practice test.

-You can prepare for the GED test by studying online, but you can also opt to attend a traditional GED prep class near you.
+You can prepare for the GED test by studying online and taking free online GED practice tests, but you can also opt to attend a traditional GED prep class near you.
 Click on your city or a city near you to see all the options in your area.

 Wyoming GED Cost

 If you sit for the GED exam at a Wyoming testing site, the cost is $104 for the full GED exam or $26 per subtest.
-When you take the GED exam, however, in an online proctored format, the subtests are $36 each, so $144 overall.
+There is NO online GED testing option in Wyoming.

-Bear in mind that to qualify for online GED testing, you first must pass the GED Ready practice test, available from the website GED.com at $6.99.
-There are four GED Ready tests for you to buy (one for each subject test), so that’ll set you back another $28.
-That brings your total to $172.
+Bear in mind that to qualify for online GED testing in another state, you first must pass the GED Ready practice test, available from the website GED.com for $6.99.
+You can buy four GED Ready tests (one for each subject test), which will cost you another $28.

 Wyoming HiSET Cost

 In Wyoming, the HiSET exam costs $53.75 (for the entire 5-test battery) when taken in a computerized format or $75 for all five subjects when taken in a paper-and-pencil format.
-To qualify for the online HiSET-At-Home exam (also called the Remote Proctored or R.P. exam), you’ll also have to attain passing scores on the HiSET OPT (Official Practice Test).
-Please note that test centers may charge additional administrative fees, so get well informed.
+You must write the five Wyoming HiSET modules at one of the state’s official test centers.

 Wyoming GED Testing Centers